 Summarizing the foregoing, the system 10 handles data via the server 20 as at least primary and secondary types of data.
-Moreover, a communication network employed to couple the client devices 30 to the server 20 is optimized, and acknowledgements are handled in the system 10 is a customized manner.
+Moreover, a communication network employed to couple the 55 client devices 30 to the server 20 is optimized, and acknowledgements are handled in the system 10 is a customized manner.
+Thus, the system pursuant to the disclosure is not dependent on the regular acknowledgements of the protocol used, but instead, acknowledgements are generated as 60 desired.
 Such features will be further elucidated in embodiments which will be described next.

-Data packets communicated within the system 10 result in data flowing via the server 20, wherein the flow of data is controlled by way of primary and secondary types of data being handled.
+Data packets communicated within the system 10 result in data flowing via the server 20, wherein the flow of data is controlled by way of primary and secondary types of data 65 being handled.
 Thus, in practical communication within the system 10, at least two types of data are distinguished and processed.
 Beneficially, the primary type of data is often time-critical audio data which becomes outdated and must be communicated promptly before it becomes obsolete, especially when real-time communication applications are being executed within the system 10.
 For example, it is found in practice that delaying last two words of a sentence by merely two seconds often renders the sentence intelligible, namely too late for comprehension to be achieved.